ShayanShahrabi/ShayanShahrabi/README.md

 Hi!
 I’m Shayan, a BSc student in Computer Science at Shahid Beheshti University.<br>

-My interests lie in natural language processing and large language models,<br> (e.g., how language models generate and reason over text, how embedding spaces might represent meaning, and how models behave in few-shot and in-context learning scenarios)<br>
+My interests lie in natural language processing and large language models (e.g., how language models generate and reason over text, how embedding spaces might represent meaning, and how models behave in few-shot and in-context learning scenarios) and
 I find myself enjoying the process of learning and researching these topics.<br><br>

 You can find more about me and my work on my [personal website](https://shayanshahrabi.github.io).